 I wish people knew CP is a group of disorders — it isn’t one thing.
 Individuals diagnosed have difficulties with balance, coordination, and posture due to brain injury early in life.
 However, the degree of gross motor impairment varies widely from person to person.
 Type and degree of comorbidities also vary.
 CP is different for everyone.

 One of my biggest challenges is visual spatial Reasoning and visual memory.
 Due to this challenge, people often assume that I have little to no intelligence.
 Despite my learning disability, I excel in some areas like language.
 Cognition isn’t an all or nothing proposition.
 I want to remind people to be kind to everyone.

 Want to keep reading?
-Meet Mikhail.
+Meet Adrien.